learn-the-web/topics/dom.md

 ## Selecting HTML elements

-Since much of what you want to do with Javascript is manipulate HTML, you first need to select the elements using Javascript.
+Since much of what you want to do with JavaScript is manipulate HTML, you first need to select the elements using JavaScript.

-Selecting elements in Javascript is really simple if you know how to select things in CSS—it uses the exact same selector system.
+Selecting elements in JavaScript is really simple if you know how to select things in CSS—it uses the exact same selector system.

 *It’s helpful, when beginning, to pick one method, plain JS or jQuery, when selecting HTML elements.*

 ### Selecting with plain JS

-There are a bunch of different functions for selecting things in plain Javascript.
+There are a bunch of different functions for selecting things in plain JavaScript.

 - `document.getElementById('thing')` — will select an element with the id of `thing`
 - `document.getElementsByTagName('div')` — select all the `div` elements on the page